ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

-To verify the signature and retrieve the signer X-Chain address, you first need to extract cryptographic data from the message and signature in your webapp, which will then be passed to the dApp.
+To verify the signature and retrieve the signer X-Chain address, you first need to extract cryptographic data from the message and signature in your webapp, which will then be passed to the dapp.
 (The example code uses a **Vue** webapp, but you could use any framework you like or just Vanilla Javascript.)
 These are:

 1. The hashed message
 2. The r, s, and v parameters of the signature
 3. The x and y coordinates of the public key and the 33-byte compressed public key

-We extract them using Javascript instead of in the dApp because the Solidity EC library needs them to be separated, and it is easier to do it in Javascript.
+We extract them using Javascript instead of in the dapp because the Solidity EC library needs them to be separated, and it is easier to do it in Javascript.
-There is no security risk in doing it here off-chain as we can verify in the dApp that they are indeed related to each other, returning a signature failure if they are not.
+There is no security risk in doing it here off-chain as we can verify in the dapp that they are indeed related to each other, returning a signature failure if they are not.

 ### 1. Hash the message